Cololist/4ASCEND/README.md

 # 4ASCEND
-- Reference the built-in mini-game called 4ASCEND in the game "Alice in Cradle"
+- Reference the mini-game called 4ASCEND in the game "Alice in Cradle"